davelively14/locorum/README.md

 - Persist blank results
   - ADD: Persist blank results in order to display properly
   - ADD: Include blank results for each backend on export
+- NOTES:
+  - Need to implement a React JS w/ Redux for project.js.
+Need that to reload when state changes, otherwise the export results option won't work properly.
+Right now, it will only work after a reload and won't capture any new searches.
+  - Honestly, just need to do all of project.js in React.
+Keep everything else HTML, but this has to be React.

 ## v0.5 to do list
 - When a backend doesn't work, let the user know that it timed out